-Figures 6 & 7 show the photometric uncertainty for the $l=109-169^{\circ}$ and $l=169-229^{\circ}$ areas respectively.
+Figure 5 shows the photometric uncertainty for the entire GLIMPSE360 survey region.
 There is a jump in uncertainties at the brighter magnitudes which shows the boundary between the 0.6 and 12 sec frametime photometry (with shorter exposures having larger errors).

-The reliability of the flux uncertainities was studied by comparing the quoted error (dFi) with the root mean square (RMS) of the measurements (Fi_rms) for thousands of sources in a given flux range; if a large fraction of the sources have intrinsic variability, this method will produce an upper limit to the uncertainties.
+The reliability of the flux uncertainities was studied by comparing the quoted error (dFi) with the root mean square (RMS) of the measurements (Fi\rms) for thousands of sources in a given flux range; if a large fraction of the sources have intrinsic variability, this method will produce an upper limit to the uncertainties.
 The DAOPHOT output uncertainties include a PSF fitting component, photon noise, read noise, and goodness of flat fielding; the strength of each component is not perfectly determined.
-Based on our comparison to the RMS of the measurements, we have decreased our photometry uncertainties produced by DAOPHOT by 5% in band 1 and 35% in band 2.
+Based on our comparison to the RMS of the measurements, we have decreased our photometry uncertainties produced by DAOPHOT by 5% in the [3.6] band and 35% in the [4.5] band.

 Photometric accuracy was further verified by comparison with about 14 flux calibrators distributed in the GLIMPSE360 survey region.
 The flux predictions were supplied by Martin Cohen.
 These calibrators span a range of fluxes in each IRAC band.
 The techniques used to produce the flux predictions are described in Cohen et al. (2003).
 Our analysis is applied on the calibrators fainter than the saturation limit that are extracted without confusion.
-Figure 8 shows the agreement
+Figure 6 shows the agreement between the GLIMPSE360 magnitudes and the predicted magnitudes.
+Uncertainties in both the extracted and predicted magnitudes were added in quadrature to produce the plotted error bars.